mavisanttos/RX/readme.md

 ### Orientador(a)
 - <a href="https://www.linkedin.com/in/juliastateri/">Julia Stateri</a>
 ### Instrutores
-- <a href="https://www.linkedin.com/in/anacristinadossantos/">Ana Cristina dos Santos</a>
 - <a href="https://www.linkedin.com/in/bruna-mayer/">Bruna Mayer Costa</a>
 - <a href="https://www.linkedin.com/in/cristiano-benites-ph-d-687647a8/">Cristiano da Silva Benites</a>
-- <a href="https://www.linkedin.com/in/henrique-mohallem-paiva-6854b460/">Henrique Mohallem Paiva</a>
-- <a href="https://www.linkedin.com/in/renato-penha/">Renato Penha</a>

 ## 📝 Descrição